sreyaspatil5/k8s-deployment/README.md

 This repository contains a Kubernetes-based deployment of a three-tier web application architecture consisting of a frontend, backend, and MySQL database.
 It includes CI/CD integration with Jenkins and a scheduled backup system that uploads MySQL dumps to Amazon S3.

-DELETED THE "dist" FOLDER AND  JAR FILE  DUE TO PRIVACY POLICY
+DELETED THE "dist" FOLDER AND   "jar" FILE  DUE TO PRIVACY POLICY

 ## 🔧 Tech Stack